How to file independent contractor taxes

 Schedule SE

-Changes for 1099 Form for 2023 and beyond
+Changes for independent contractor taxes for 2025 and beyond

 • Are paid via credit, debit or payment cards

-• Utilize payment apps (like PayPal) or online marketplaces (like Upwork)
+• Utilize payment apps (like PayPal)

 What do I do if I get a 1099 Form from a client?

-As always, consult tax professionals about tax-related questions, especially on how you classify your business.
+Always consult tax professionals about tax-related questions, especially on how you classify your business.

-How does an independent contractor pay taxes?
+How to file taxes as an independent contractor

 1. Gather your documents

-2. Prep your records
+2. Organize your records

 3. File taxes yourself via a tax professional

 But maybe your business taxes are pretty simple, or your business hasn’t changed much from last year.
-If that’s the case, you could take a crack at filing taxes yourself.
+If that’s the case, you could take a crack at filing yourself.

 When you go this route, you can mail or submit your tax forms online.
-If you choose the paper route, you can download the forms from the IRS’s site.
-Or, check at local libraries and post offices — they often have free paper forms for taxpayers.
+You can download the forms from the IRS’s site if you choose the paper route.
+Local libraries and post offices often have free copies of the form for taxpayers, too.

-How NEXT Insurance helps 1099 independent contractors
+How NEXT helps independent contractors grow their business

 NEXT provides fast, easy and affordable business insurance options for self-employed workers and small business owners.